craigmox/cetonproxy/README.md

 # cetonproxy
-An app that allows a Ceton InfiniTV network tuner to appear as a SiliconDust HDHomeRun to DVR apps.
+An app that allows a Ceton InfiniTV PCI/network tuner to appear as a SiliconDust HDHomeRun to DVR apps.

 ## Supported DVR software:
 - NextPVR v5